meltyourface/blank/posts/Albert-Pike/Esoteric-Wisdom-Through-Time-Translating-Pikes-Morals-Dogma/index.md

 **Annotation**: Kabbalists are practitioners of the mystic tradition of Kabbalah, rooted in Jewish esotericism.
 Yahveh refers to the name of God in the Hebrew tradition.

-Modern connection: This concept of Satan can be related to the modern-day Left Hand Path, where practitioners often reject the idea of conforming to mainstream religious dogmas and question traditional notions of "good" and "evil."
+**Modern connection**: This concept of Satan can be related to the modern-day Left Hand Path, where practitioners often reject the idea of conforming to mainstream religious dogmas and question traditional notions of "good" and "evil."

 Passage 2:
 Original text: "Initiation is the key that admits a man into the secret knowledge of which the occult sciences treat; the proofs of the truth of which logic demands, before it will accept them."